realcopacetic/script.copacetic.helper/README.md

 - Fixed conditional that was preventing cropped clearlogo paths from being fetched for home widgets

 **.1.1.2**
-- Support for more edge case conversions of different image modes in clearlogo_cropper().
+- Support for more edge case conversions of different image modes in image_handler().
 - Added method to service monitor to calculate watched percentage of sets and return as a property

 **.1.1.1**